emmegamma/PyGwy-repo/README.md

 ```

 The script can also run as standalone in Python, the required libraries are loaded in the first lines of the file (make sure Gwyddion's install folder corresponds in your system)

-I used to exploit package [quantities](https://pypi.org/project/quantities/) for unit conversion but I removed it to make the script work out of the box without dealing with dependencies/package installation.

 ### export_profiles
 My very first script: to **export all the profiles** (Graphs) in open files **to ASCII .txt files**.
 Intended for import in another program (IgorPro or similar).